axelvaldez/radical-companies/_posts/popular-tweaks/2023-01-22-twiddling-thumbs-terrible-tweaks.markdown

 ---

 <div style="display:none;">
- <p>n article I just read illustrates why free lunches and similar frills are terrible tweaks to the the current business paradigm.</p>
+ <p>Free lunches and massages are ineffective, terrible.
+They make the current business paradigm more palatable for a little bit while it continues unabated.</p>
 </div>

 <h1>&nbsp;</h1>